weisJ/darklaf/README.md

 When building on Windows, you need a C++ toolchain installed to build native extension.

-If you wan't to build for platforms different than your machine you can download the repsective native libraries from the latest run of the [Build Native Libraries Action](https://github.com/weisJ/darklaf/actions?query=workflow%3A%22Build+Native+Libraries%22) and place it in the corresponding `<variant>/libraries` folder.
+If you wan't to build for platforms different than your machine you can download the respective native libraries from the latest run of the [Build Native Libraries Action](https://github.com/weisJ/darklaf/actions?query=workflow%3A%22Build+Native+Libraries%22) and place it in the corresponding `<variant>/libraries` folder.
-Further details can be found in the repsective `library.md` file.
-They are automatically included when building the project.
+Further details can be found in the respective `library.md` file.
+The libraries are then automatically included in the jar when building the project.
-When building the project there will be a messsage for every library that needs to be manually included.
+When building the project there will be a message for every library that needs to be manually included.

 Note: You can still build the project without the libraries, but then custom decorations won't be supported.